Chapter 123:1-46 Miscellaneous Provisions

 (A) Vacation leave.
 Each full-time firefighter shall accrue vacation leave at the following rates:

 (B) Sick leave.
 Each full-time firefighter shall have earned and is entitled to one hundred four hours of sick leave which shall accrue at the rate of four hours per pay period.
-Sick leave accrual balances shall not exceed one thousand three hundred fifty-two hours.

 (C) Disability leave.
 Each full-time firefighter who is approved to receive disability leave benefits shall be entitled to receive such benefits based on their regular work schedule and shall not exceed one hundred four hours per pay period.